spannozzo/machine-learning-prework/README.md

 - Popular Libraries:
    1. How to use numpy in AI.
    2. How to use Pandas in AI.
-   3. How to use MatPlotLib (we will talk more about this).
+   3. How to use MatPlotLib.
 - Data Science Intro:
    1. Types of data.
    2. Statistical metrics.